makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 ### How to add a polygon?

-Polygons are used to represent an area on the map.
+Polygons are geometric shapes that are used to represent a specific area on a map.
 The following examples show you how to create a polygon.

 #### With Google Maps

-**Step 1**: Add the code below inside `PolygonActivity.kt`
+**Step 1**: Add the code below inside `PolygonActivity.kt`.

 ```
 class PolygonActivity : AppCompatActivity(), OnMapReadyCallback {